Hopkins Memorial Forest

 Going counterclockwise on the loop, visitors will gradually climb through a Western Massachusetts forest ecosystem.
 On the left side of the pathway, the trail passes the sugar shack that makes Hopkins Forest's fresh maple syrup.

-Eventually, after traveling through an open field used for biology research, hikers will climb through the forest to a trail junction.
+Eventually, after traveling by an open field used for biology research, hikers will climb through the forest to a trail junction.
 The Upper Loop Trail leaves from this junction, providing visitors with scenic views of Hemlock Brook.
-This pathway ultimately connects to the Taconic Crest Trail, where visitors can reach a scenic overlook and "The Snow Hole."
+This pathway ultimately connects to the Taconic Crest Trail via the Birch Brook Trail, where visitors can reach a scenic overlook and "The Snow Hole."

 In the early spring, Hopkins Memorial Forest annually holds a free MapleFest for visitors and community members.
 There is also a Fall Festival when the trees change color in autumn.

 Visitors will find a small parking lot off Northwest Hill Road, just after the intersection with Buckley Street.
-The reserve is open for hunting during white-tailed deer season in the Berkshires.
-Hunters should contact Hopkins Memorial Forest for permission.
+Portions of HMF are open for deer shotgun season each fall.
+During this time, the forest is closed to all other users.
+Hunters must obtain a special no-fee permit to hunt in the forest.

 Williams College